Garnica second in 5,000-meters at Washington, Heptathlon begins in Provo

 Casey Clinger holds two spots in the top-10 nationally at No. 7 in the 5000m and No. 8 in the 3000m.
 Both performances have earned him school records this season, including surpassing his own coach Ed Eyestone’s 38 year-old 3000m record on Jan.
 27 by over a second at 7:43.96.
 Clinger is also fresh off running as a member of BYU’s top DMR team in history, registering a 9:21.18 program record on Saturday at Notre Dame.

 Cierra Tidwell Allphin, a junior from Gilbert, Arizona, is ranked No. 9 in the high jump after her 1.86m/18-6.75 mark on Feb.
 11 at the Jarvis Scott Open at Texas Tech.
-The clearance ties her up with Nyalaam Jok of Minnesota and Daniella Anglin of South Dakota as her mark is a fourth of an inch away from fifth in the country.
+The mark ties her up with Nyalaam Jok of Minnesota and Daniella Anglin of South Dakota and is a fourth of an inch away from fifth in the country.